The ABCs of Estate Planning

 Estate planning truly is “buyer beware.”
 Educate yourself about what you need before you jump into something you will later regret.
-For instance a good estate plan requires more than one document.
+For instance, a good estate plan requires more than one document.
 If you only get a will or maybe a trust you are not getting a complete plan.
-If your plan is incomplete, you will be required to pay for the rest of the forms you need to get a complete set of estate planning documents.
+The professional (lawyer or other person) is setting you up for failure.
+It’s a great setup, because you’re dead and the lawyer will make a killing off your family, while blaming you for not “using” your estate plan properly.

-Since most people are just concerned about acquiring the assets, it is pretty easy to convince them that they should include Stage A in their estate plan.
+Most people are just concerned about acquiring the assets, so it is pretty easy to convince them that they should include Stage A in their estate plan.
 They don’t worry about the other two parts.
-However, if you think about it, wouldn’t you rather leave the assets you worked so hard for to your family rather than the lawyers and IRS?
-That’s what I want to help you do.
+If you don’t include the other two stages, you will lose your wealth for your family.
+Think about it.
+Wouldn’t you rather leave the assets you worked so hard for to your family rather than the hospitals, lawyers, IRS, and other sharks?

 The best estate plan should include four basic estate documents.
 All four of these documents should be designed to help with Stage A of your life.
 Two of those estate planning documents are for use in Stage B while you are alive; the other two estate documents are used in Stage C, after you die.
 This article will concentrate on which four estate planning documents are needed for your estate plan.